huggingface/transformers/docs/source/en/glossary.md

 Parallelism technique in which the model is split up vertically (layer-level) across multiple GPUs, so that only one or several layers of the model are placed on a single GPU.
 Each GPU processes in parallel different stages of the pipeline and working on a small chunk of the batch.
+Learn more about how PipelineParallel works [here](perf_train_gpu_many#from-naive-model-parallelism-to-pipeline-parallelism).

 ### pixel values